timurtu/markdown-text-editor/README.md

 **(Name is subject to change)**

+Developers aren't the only people using markdown for writing documents.
+This application makes writing markdown accessible to everyone.

 Built on Electron.

-More people than developer's use markdown for writing documents.
-This software makes writing markdown accessible to everyone.